BeamMW/beam/.github/ISSUE_TEMPLATE/bug_report.md

 Add screenshots that illustrate a problem you've found.

 **Your contact details (if possible)**
-IF possible, please leave your Mail or Telegram, so we'll be able to ask for more information in more challenging cases :)
+IF possible, please leave your Mail or Telegram, so we'll be able to ask for more information in especially challenging cases :)